 The challenge of precisely translating murias has led some translators to basically jam the Greek word straight into the English by rendering it “myriads.”
 This could be called a transliteration rather than a translation.
-For example, in the New American Standard Version, Hebrews 12:22 reads “myriads of angels” and Revelation 5:11 reads “myriads of myriads.”
+For example, in the New American Standard Version, Hebrews 12:22 reads “myriads of angels.”
+Likewise, Revelation 5:11 reads “myriads of myriads.”

-While I understand why murias might be translated as “innumerable,” we really shouldn’t think that God created an infinite, limitless, never-ending number of angels.
-The fact is, there is a certain number of them.
+While I understand why murias might be translated as “innumerable,” we shouldn’t think that God created an infinite, limitless, never-ending number of angels.
+To the contrary, there really is only a certain number of them.
 No doubt it is an exceedingly high number, but it is a countable number, at least countable by God.

 How do we know this?
-We know it because Revelation 12:4 says that when Satan fell from heaven “His tail drew a third of the stars of heaven and threw them to the earth.”
-(N.K.J.V.)
+We know it because Revelation 12:4 says that when Satan fell from heaven, “His tail drew a third of the stars of heaven and threw them to the earth” (N.K.J.V.).
 Obviously, Satan doesn’t have a literal tail, and the angels that followed him in his rebellion against God aren’t literal stars.
-Still, the point is made.
+Nevertheless, the point is made.
 A third of the angels that God created can now be classified as “fallen” with the angel Satan.
 And to have a third of something, that something must have a set number, right?
 There simply is no such thing as one-third of innumerable.

-So, now that we know all this, how do we answer the question, “How many angels are there?”
-Well, it’s clearly impossible for us to calculate an exact number, but we can feel very safe in saying that there are tens of thousands.
-I wouldn’t argue with anyone who believes there are hundreds of thousands.
-I wouldn’t even rule out that there are millions, perhaps even billions.
-What I do know is that however many there are, the more the better because the majority (two-thirds) of them still do God’s bidding.
+So, now that we understand all this, how do we answer the question, “How many angels are there?”
+Well, it’s clearly impossible for us to calculate an exact number, but we can feel very safe in saying that there are at least many tens of thousands.
+I myself wouldn’t argue with anyone who believes there are hundreds of thousands.
+Truth be told, I suspect that there are millions, perhaps even billions.
+I guess that all we can really know for sure is that however many angels there are, the more the better, because the majority (two-thirds) of them are still out there doing God’s bidding and opposing the one-third who are doing Satan’s bidding.